 I was very proud to be appointed to the Group’s Management Board in January 2019, and especially to the role of Regional Director, Asia-Pacific and Middle East.
 Having lived, worked and travelled in the region for most of my life, it’s a part of the world that I know well.

-With a tremendous entrepreneurial spirit and can-do attitude across the region, we are excited about the role we are playing in Asia-Pacific and Middle East to bring our new categories to markets across the region and in helping the Group accelerate its Transforming Tobacco ambition.
+With a tremendous entrepreneurial spirit and can-do attitude across the region, we are excited about the role we are playing in Asia-Pacific and Middle East to bring our new categories to markets across the region and in helping the Group deliver its vision to build A better Tomorrow.

 It’s also an exciting region to be a part of because of its role as an engine for growth for BAT.
 Among our top priorities in Asia-Pacific and Middle East are developing the talented people in the region; building on our growth momentum in combustibles; and driving the roll-out and commercial success of our potentially reduced-risk products in the region.

 As a young graduate in Sydney, Australia in the nineties, two things attracted me to BAT and I believe they still resonate today: the superb training and development and the exciting career opportunities in a truly global organisation.
 I had many different roles in my first few years and, while it did not compare to the sophisticated graduate programmes we have now, the experience I gained was second to none among my peer group.

 Today – and many people at BAT say this because it’s genuine, not a cliché – our people and culture set us apart.
 The sense of camaraderie and collaboration, being part of a winning team and, of course, our diversity.
 I have developed as a person and a leader as a result of working with people from so many different countries and cultures because I have learned to look at things from different perspectives, to address opportunities and challenges in ways that go beyond our normal ingrained ways of thinking.